blouyakis/emt_basic/module_3_test.md

 ### Q54 🟢
 **Front**
-17-year-old asthmatic with lower-abdominal pain; clear lungs, vitals stable.
-Most appropriate next step?
+Your patient is a 17-year-old with a history of asthma.
+She is complaining of pain in her lower abdomen.
+Assessment reveals that her breath sounds are clear and equal, she has a respiratory rate of 28 breaths per minute, a heart rate of 96 beats per minute, and a blood pressure of 112/74 mmHg.
+Which of the following is the most appropriate next step?
 · Paper-bag rebreathing · Assist with inhaler · **High-concentration oxygen** · Insert NPA

 **Back**